tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-2-the_language.md

 The color Blue represents iNtuition: a preference for perceiving ideas rather than facts.

+### Types With the Most Blue: xNxP

+The following types have the most Blue in their images:

+- ENTP and INTP
+- ENFP and INFP

 ### Why Blue?

 - Opposite of Yellow